aBeatNikFordist/mental-graffiti/Logic.md

 taming: german, shepherd, rotten, wilder
 frankenstiens

 And then I forgot something rather important that I vibe with from Thoreau in his essay:   Life Without Principle--
 As I paraphrase--
 "There is a type which cannot be bought, no matter what resources you offer one.
-The effective do what they can for the community--whether they get paid or not.
-Whereas the ineffective offer their ineffectiveness to the highest bidder--expecting to get ahold of some higher rank.
-And often, enough, they are not dissapointed."
+The effective do what they can for the community--whether they get paid for it or not.
+Whereas the ineffective offer their ineffectiveness to the highest bidder--expecting to get a hold of some higher rank.
+And often, enough, they are not disappointed."